Killing of Bich Cau Thi Tran: Shooting

-According to Bui's testimony, Marshall did not warn Tran or demand that she drop the weapon before opening fire, although Mun said Marshall twice ordered Tran to "drop the knife."
-Bui also testified that Tran was gesturing in frustration at a locked bedroom door with the peeler, which she had tried to pry open before police arrived on scene.
-Bui testified that Tran had exhibited symptoms of mental illness after their second child was born in 2000, but would often stop taking her anti-psychotic medication because it made her tired.
-Bui related several incidents that occurred in 2001 requiring police responses to Tran's actions.

 Officer Christopher Hardin responded to the scene just as the shooting occurred.
-He entered the apartment immediately after hearing gunfire, and described what he saw: Tran was lying on her back, "slowly shifting her head and limbs and gasping for breath" with Marshall's eyes "very large ... [looking] sad and scared at the same time" as Tran's sons were "screaming and clutching onto [Marshall's] legs."
+He entered the apartment immediately after hearing gunfire, and described what he saw: Bích Câu was lying on her back, "slowly shifting her head and limbs and gasping for breath" with Marshall's eyes "very large ... [looking] sad and scared at the same time" as her sons were "screaming and clutching onto [Marshall's] legs."
 A responding paramedic, Maria Rios, testified that her dispatchers told her to wait outside the apartment for six minutes while police "secured" the scene.
-Rios would pronounce Tran dead fifteen minutes after the shooting.
-A pathologist, Dr. Richard Mason, testified the shot had pierced Tran's heart, fatally wounding her.
+Rios would pronounce Bích Câu dead fifteen minutes after the shooting.
+A pathologist, Dr. Richard Mason, testified the shot had pierced her heart, leaving a fatal wound.
 The damage was so massive that emergency medical treatment would have been ineffective, even if the paramedics had not been delayed from entering the apartment.